PlayFab/thundernetes/cmd/gameserverapi/README.md

 ```
 kubectl get ingress thundernetes-gameserverapi-ingress -n thundernetes-system
 ```
 The Ingress may take a minute before getting an IP, if you're running this locally it won't ever get one, but you can use port forwarding instead.
-Finally try a simple GET request providing the client keys to test that API is working:
+Finally try a simple GET request providing the client keys to test that the API is working:
 ```
 curl https://{ingress_IP}/api/v1/gameserverbuilds --cert client.crt --key client.key -k
 ```